mattparker/lamplight-phpclient/docs/api.md

 ## Data returned

-Data returned from GET requests will by a json structure like this:
+Data returned from GET requests will be a json structure like this:

 ```json
 {